 All overtime worked is normally paid in the paycheck directly following when the overtime is earned.
 Based on service level and business needs, Department Heads have discretion as to whether an employee may elect compensatory time for overtime worked.
-Employee elected cash buy back of compensatory time accrual balances is not allowed.
-Compensatory time caps and rollover amounts can be found in applicable memorandums of understanding.
+Effective July 1, 2019, employee elected cash buy back of compensatory time accrual balances will no longer be allowed and compensatory time will be capped at 120 hours.
+Overtime worked once an employee's compensatory time accrual balance reaches 120 hours will be paid out at the overtime rate in the pay period in which it is incurred.
+Any employees with accrual balances greater than 120 hours on July 2, 2019 will receive payout of compensatory time over 120 hours in the first pay period in August of 2019.